omnistrate/omnistrate-blog/posts/2024-11-09-omnistrate-developer-platform-to-build-b2b-saas.md

 **Quotes**:

-> “Omnistrate dramatically accelerated our GTM, cutting launch time from
+> Omnistrate dramatically accelerated our GTM, cutting launch time from
 > months to weeks.
 Their secure platform and exceptional support enabled
-> us to deploy features rapidly and efficiently.” – Guy Korland, CEO of
+> us to deploy features rapidly and efficiently. – Guy Korland, CEO of
 > FalkorDB, ex-SVP of Redis

-> “Omnistrate makes it easy and inexpensive to stand up a managed
+> Omnistrate makes it easy and inexpensive to stand up a managed
 > service on any cloud.” – Anurag Gupta, ex-VP of Database and Analytic
 > Services, AWS

-> “Omnistrate's approach to efficiently and affordably converting
+> Omnistrate's approach to efficiently and affordably converting
-> software into a multi-cloud SaaS offering is a breakthrough.” –
+> software into a multi-cloud SaaS offering is a breakthrough. –
 > Michael Cooper, ex-Global GTM Lead, Microsoft Azure